localgreen/localgreen.github.io/about.md

   feature: so-simple-sample-image-4.jpg
 ---

-Looking for the freshest locally grown produce?
+Urban Looking for the freshest locally grown produce?
 Well look no further.
 Here be **Local Green**, bringing you local grown aquaponic greens.

 ## Concept:
 * Local Green is all about creating the freshest possible produce at the lowest cost to both the consumer and resources.